vitessio/website/content/en/docs/15.0/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 By default, `vttablet` backups are compressed using `pargzip` that generates `gzip` compatible files.
 You can select other builtin engines that are supported, or choose to use an external process to do the compression/decompression for you.
-There are some advantages of doing this, like being able to set the scheduling priority or even to choose dedicated CPU cores to do the compression, things that are not possible when runningg inside the `vttablet` process.
+There are some advantages of doing this, like being able to set the scheduling priority or even to choose dedicated CPU cores to do the compression, things that are not possible when running inside the `vttablet` process.

 The built-in supported engines are: